Skip to content

 Learning Value: Spaced Repetition Everywhere vs None

-LearnClash builds lasting knowledge through spaced repetition that works across every game mode, not just practice.
+LearnClash builds lasting knowledge through 3-stage spaced repetition that works across every game mode, not just practice.
 Any question you see in a duel or practice session joins the review cycle.
-Questions come back at growing intervals (7 days, 90 days) until you’ve locked them in.
+Questions come back at growing intervals (7 days from Learning to Known, 90 days from Known to Mastered) until you’ve locked them in.
 Regular duel play builds real knowledge over time.

 We built spaced repetition into the core of LearnClash for a simple reason.
 Testing effect research shows retrieval-based study doubles long-term retention versus rereading.
 The results are clear.
-The dedicated practice mode gives you an extra edge: 9-question solo sessions on any topic, tracking your progress across three mastery levels (Learning, Known, and Mastered).
+The dedicated practice mode gives you an extra edge: 9-question solo sessions on any topic, tracking your progress across three mastery levels (Learning, Known, Mastered).
 Pair practice with techniques like memory palace and chunking and you close the loop on how to make knowledge stick.
+And if you’ve seen the “1, 3, 7, 21” interval pattern floating around memory blogs, see why that’s not real spaced repetition.

 “The spacing effect is one of the most well-established findings in experimental psychology.”
 Cepeda et al., Psychological Bulletin (2006)

-Infographic showing LearnClash spaced repetition learning curve with three mastery stages: Learning (7-day review cycle), Known (90-day review cycle), Mastered (exits review pool), with rising retention curve LearnClash tracks knowledge across three mastery levels using spaced repetition, building permanent retention across all game modes.
+Infographic showing LearnClash 3-stage spaced repetition learning curve: Learning (7-day review cycle), Known (90-day review cycle), Mastered (exits review pool), with rising retention curve LearnClash tracks knowledge across three mastery levels using spaced repetition, building permanent retention across all game modes.

 LearnClashTrivia Crack